All Episodes

 I have been told that the evidence is overwhelming.

-It's gotta come out.
+It's got to come out.

-It's gotta come out.
+It's got to come out.

-The head of the snake bill, you know you wrote kill the killers, killing the killers.
+The head of the snake, Bill, you know, you wrote kill the killers, killing the killers.

-You know, i i it's Iran.
+You know, it's Iran.

 They are the number one state sponsor of terror.